Basic Principles of Ayurveda

 - Pitta – Aggravation at Middle age, mid of the day and night and just in the middle of our food

 - Kapha – Aggravation at Starting age, first 1/3 rd of the day and night and just in the start of the digestion of food

 Other important basic principles of Ayurveda which are briefly mentioned here are:

 - Dhatus- These are the basic tissues which maintain and nourish the body.
-They are seven in number namely- rasa(chyle), raktha(blood), mamsa(muscles),meda(fatty tissue), asthi(bone), majja(marrow) and sukla(reproductive tissue).
-Proper amount of each dhatu and their balanced function is very important for good health.
+They are seven in number namely- rasa(chyle), raktha(blood), mamsa(muscles), meda(fatty tissue), asthi(bone), majja(marrow) and sukla(reproductive tissue).
+The proper amount of each dhatu and their balanced function is very important for good health.

 - Mala- These are the waste materials produced as a result of various metabolic activities in the body.
 They are mainly urine, feces, sweat etc. Proper elimination of the malas is equally important for good health.
 Accumulation of malas causes many diseases in the body.

-- Srotas- These are different types of channels which are responsible for transportation of food, dhatus, malas and doshas.
+- Srotas- These are different types of channels which are responsible for the transportation of food, dhatus, malas, and doshas.
 Proper functioning of srotas is necessary for transporting different materials to the site of their requirement.
 Blockage of srotas causes many diseases.

 - Agni- These are different types of enzymes responsible for digestion and transforming one material to another